- ORDER: Charadriiformes

 Look for Gull-billed Terns over saltmarshes and sandy beaches along the Atlantic and Gulf Coasts.
 Watch for a medium-sized tern that doesn't fly like most terns: their flight is less direct and more swooping as they catch insects or pick prey from the water/ground.
 You won't see them plunging into the water like other terns.
 They also tend to occur in small numbers (not flocks) and don't associate closely with other tern species.

 - Cool Facts

-- Unlike most terns, the Gull-billed Tern has a broad diet and does not depend on fish.
-Instead it commonly feeds on insects, small crabs, and other prey snatched from the ground, air, or even bushes.
-It is also known to eat small chicks of other tern species.
+- Unlike most terns, Gull-billed Terns have a broad diet and do not depend on fish.
+Instead they commonly feed on insects, small crabs, and other prey snatched from the ground, air, or even bushes.
+They are also known to eat small chicks of other tern species.

-- Although mostly restricted to salt water habitats in North America, the Gull-billed Tern is found in a variety of fresh water habitats across Eurasia.
+- Although mostly restricted to saltwater habitats in North America, Gull-billed Terns are found in a variety of freshwater habitats across Eurasia.

 - The oldest recorded Gull-billed Tern lived to be at least 20 years old and was found, and banded, in California.